"Hot Club of Los Angeles keeps Gypsy Jazz alive." -LA Weekly

-The ensemble's popularity has spread from its acclaimed Monday night residency (est. 2011) at Culver City's Cinema Bar, to dance nights at upscale venues such as Clifton’s Brookdale Ballroom, DjangoFest 2021 in Las Vegas and the 2021 Festival of Arts of Laguna Beach along with many other events where the band's up-tempo swing, acoustic shredding and dapper presentation are de rigueur for events requiring vintage sophistication.
+The ensemble's popularity has spread from its acclaimed Monday night residency (est. 2011) at Culver City's Cinema Bar, to dance nights at upscale venues such as Clifton’s Brookdale Ballroom, DjangoFest 2021 in Las Vegas and the 2021 Festival of Arts of Laguna Beach along with many other events where the band's up-tempo swing, acoustic shredding and dapper presentation are de rigueur.

 Hot Club of Los Angeles is: